ShashaankV/IMF_WEO_dash/README.md

 use an open-source type programmatic platform with large buy-in and support - we chose Plotly's Dash, no reason to limit clients by unnecessary license fees
 Chloropleth - the visualization we avoided

-Chloropleths - We were setup for this and pretty much all teams chose these.
+No chloropleths - We were setup for this and pretty much all teams chose these.
 It is an obvious choice for data with geographic features.
 However, there was no strong reason to expect geographic continuity at this resolution (unlike a pandemic model, see our covid project).
 A different network structure may be useful such as group countries by known shared economic ties (or some cluster analysis).
 This was not clear at the outset.

 Why goodness-of-fit?